 8. Jesse Pinkman, Breaking Bad

 Creator Vince Gilligan planned to kill off Walter White's sidekick early in the series.
 "I didn’t even know Jesse was supposed to die in the first season," Aaron Paul told The AV Club.
 "I found that out toward the end of the first season, and then the next couple of years, I was in a constant panic, thinking that this kid is going to meet his demise at any time."
-Paul has gone on to win two Emmys.
-[Note: We didn't originally include Pinkman but you guys convinced us.
-If the character winds up in one of those barrels of acid next year, we'll amend this again.]
+Paul went on to win two Emmys.